davidlbowman/cloudflare-effect-better-auth/README.md

 > **Note:** This is not production-ready code.
 It's a personal project I built to learn these technologies.
 Use at your own risk.

+## Architectural Friction: What I Learned

+This project wraps Better Auth inside Effect's HttpApi layer.
+While the basic auth flows (sign-up, sign-in, password reset) work, I encountered significant friction when attempting to implement more advanced features like **Two-Factor Authentication (2FA)**.

+### The Core Problem

+**Better Auth wants to own the HTTP layer.** It's designed to handle requests/responses directly, manage cookies itself, and work same-origin where cookies "just work."
+When you wrap it in Effect's HttpApi:

+1. **Cookie forwarding becomes manual** - You must intercept `Set-Cookie` headers from Better Auth and re-attach them to Effect's response.
+Multiple cookies require parsing and using Effect's cookie API correctly.

+2. **Cross-origin complexity** - Running the API (`:8787`) and web (`:4321`) on different ports creates cross-origin issues. `SameSite=None` cookies require `Secure`, which requires HTTPS, which requires tunneling or mkcert in development.

+3. **2FA's cookie-based pending session** - Better Auth stores 2FA state in a cookie, not the database.
+This cookie doesn't survive cross-origin scenarios without significant configuration (same-origin proxy, HTTPS, correct cookie attributes).

+4. **Code quality degrades** - What starts as clean Effect handlers becomes ugly cookie-parsing boilerplate to bridge the two systems.

 ## Stack

 - **API:** Cloudflare Workers + Effect HttpApi + Better Auth + Drizzle + D1